JithunMethusahan/AI-Kit/README.md

 - **RAG Support**: Include custom knowledge for context-aware responses
 - **Lightweight**: Minimal footprint, no external dependencies in production

-## Official Hosted Version
-You can see a demo beofe try it out yourself!

-Find the official hosted version of AI - KIT here.

 ## Quick Start